winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![tuxera-icon]({{ site.baseurl }}/assets/icons/tuxera.png)

-Adds NTFS writing ability to your mac.
-It's useful when you have some portable hard disk that shares with windows machines.
+Adds NTFS writing ability to your Mac.
+It's useful when you have some portable hard disk that shares with windows Machines.

 ---